zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 ---

 > Hi Zach, it is an honor for me to write about you.
-You don’t know how much I love working with you.
+You don't know how much I love working with you.
 You are the one of the most favorable co-workers in my entire 22 years of experience in the IT industry.
 I am a little bit poor in writing in English and may not be able to pick right words about you.
 Anyway, here are my thoughts about you.
 >
 > Zach is one of the most favorable people of my 22 years of IT experience.
 Generally, it is a rare combination of having talent and helping nature in one person.
 But Zach is very exceptional for that.
 He is not only very knowledgeable, but also a very helpful person.
 Even in busy and stressful situations also, he will be available to help people, answer questions and provide guidance.
 His technical and re-searching skills are amazing.
 >